rainforestapp/rainforest-cli/README.md

 - `--folder ID` - filter tests in specified folder.
 - `--environment-id` - run your tests using this environment.
 Otherwise it will use your default environment
 - `--conflict OPTION` - use the `abort` option to abort any runs in progress in the same environment as your new run. use the `abort-all` option to abort all runs in progress.
-- `--bg` - creates a run in the background - rainforest-cli will not return immediately.
-Does not use if you want to make the build pass / fail dependent on rainforest results.
+- `--bg` - creates a run in the background and rainforest-cli exits immediately after.
+Do not use if you want rainforest-cli to track your run and exit with an error code upon run failure (ie: using Rainforest in your CI environment).
 - `--crowd [default|on_premise_crowd]` - select your crowd of testers for clients with on premise testers.
 For more information, contact us at help@rainforestqa.com.
 - `--wait RUN_ID` - wait for an existing run to finish instead of starting a new one, and exit with a non-0 code if the run fails. rainforest-cli will exit immediately if the run is already complete.
 - `--fail-fast` - fail the build as soon as the first failed result comes in.
 If you don't pass this it will wait until 100% of the run is done.
-Does not work with `--bg`.
+Has no effect with `--bg`.
 - `--custom-url` - use a custom url for this run to use an ad-hoc QA environment on all tests.
 You will need to specify a `site_id` too for this to work.
 Note that we will be creating a new environment for your account for this particular run.
 - `--git-trigger` - only trigger a run when the last commit (for a git repo in the current working directory) has contains `@rainforest` and a list of one or more tags.
 E.g. "Fix checkout process. @rainforest #checkout" would trigger a run for everything tagged `checkout`.
 This over-rides `--tag` and any tests specified.
 If no `@rainforest` is detected it will exit 0.
 - `--description "CI automatic run"` - add an arbitrary description for the run.